zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ### `ORDER BY` without `LIMIT` and `OFFSET` in View Entity is not allowed

 For view entities, having `ORDER BY` without `LIMIT` and/or `OFFSET` is not allowed even for the top level query.
-Similarly to the case of subqueries, view entitiy results are not accessed directly.
+Similarly to the case of subqueries, view entity results are not accessed directly.
 In Runtime, a View entity is wrapped inside another `SELECT` query as a subquery, which allows further filtering and ordering, which makes it similar to the Subquery case.

 ### Changes in result type handling of arithmetic functions